|

 THE PHOTONIC REVOLUTION

-of energy and make up the electromagnetic spectrum (including X-rays and ultraviolet,
+component of energy and make up the electromagnetic spectrum (including

-infrared, and radio waves, as well as visible light).
-The photonic revolution,
+X-rays and ultraviolet, infrared, and radio waves, as well as visible light).

-though still well in the future, is expected to revolutionize technology in
+The photonic revolution, though still well in the future, is expected to

-components and devices.
-Miniaturization will lead to many orders-of-magnitude
+optical components and devices.
+Miniaturization will lead to many

-increases in performance.
-You can do a lot more in a lot less real estate."
+orders-of-magnitude increases in performance.
+You can do a lot more in a lot

 http://www.siliconvalley.com/mld/siliconvalley/2935412.htm